+In this article, we’ll try and answer is bartending a good job for college students?
 With the monotony of a lazy summer and the pressure to pay for the upcoming semester, I had to face the reality that I needed a job.
 After weeks of searching for a job that would suit my needs, I decided to take on the role of a bartender.
-Despite my initial reluctance towards serving alcohol to patrons, I realized it was a great opportunity to gain experience in the service industry and make money.
+Despite my initial reluctance towards serving alcohol to patrons, I realized it was a great opportunity to gain experience in the service industry and make extra money too.

 In this blog post, I want to share some of the best and worst realities of my experience as a bartender and help you decide if bartending is the right job for you.

 If you’re unsure if your school’s state requires you to get a bartending certificate, we’ve written an article about the requirements for a bartending license for different American states here.